-Established in 1825, Le Chapon Fin is one of the first restaurants to receive the 3 michelin stars in the history of the guide.
-Upon its establishment the main clients visiting the restaurant were wealthy travelers and Bordelaise merchants and was regarded as an English Café.
-Today however, Le Chapon Fin became a French institution of fine food, beautifully decorated by the architect Cyprien Alfred-Duprat.
+Established in 1825, Le Chapon Fin is one of the first restaurants to receive 3 Michelin stars in the history of the guide.
+Upon its establishment, the main clients visiting the restaurant were wealthy travelers and Bordelaise merchants and it was regarded as an English Café.
+Today, however, Le Chapon Fin became a French institution of fine food, beautifully decorated by the architect Cyprien Alfred-Duprat.
 This Sunday you have a chance to admire this beautiful restaurant from within without having an expensive meal.
-For more info check out the site of the restaurant or contact 05 56 79 10 10.
+For more info check out the site of the restaurant or contact 05 56 79 10 10

 Synagogue de Bordeaux

 There are plenty of beautiful churches in Bordeaux and you have probably entered at least some of them while discovering Bordeaux.
 How about discovering the structures dedicated to other religions?
 This Sunday you can visit the synagogue of Bordeaux and learn about the history of the Jewish community in this city.

 When: Sunday 9:30 to 18:00 / Where: 8 rue du Grand Rabbin Joseph Cohen, Bordeaux